Collective motion planning for a group of robots using intermittent diffusion: Numerical Results

 From the experiments, we observe that the faster convergence occurs with a random initial configuration that minimizes congestion from the start and provides the robot group immediate access to all sides of the target shape.
 When robots are initialized in a cluster near one end of the domain, they risk stagnating near the corner of the shape and missing entire sections of the shape unless intermittent diffusion becomes active.

-We compared our method to a standard gradient descent with potential $\Psi$.
-From the energy plots shown in Figure \ref{fig:energy}, it is clear that gradient descent alone leaves robots stuck in local minima.
+We compared our method to a standard gradient descent with \fix{the} potential $\Psi$, which is the result of APF.
+From the energy plots shown in Figure \ref{fig:energy}, it is clear that gradient descent (APF) alone leaves \fix{some} robots trapped in local minima.
 After about 2000 iterations, the congestion caused by the gradient descent iterations is not resolved.
-Furthermore, the energy decays at a much slower rate than in the iterations produced by the proposed algorithm.
+Furthermore, the energy decays at a much slower rate than in the iterations produced by \fix{Algorithm \ref{algorithm}}.